 Preventing the spread of tomato yellow leaf curl

 Tomato yellow leaf curl has the potential to temporarily eliminate tomato growing in certain areas, including your garden.
-This disease is the reason why tomatoes are generally not grown in tropical and semi-tropical regions.
-Cold winters tend to kill of the whitefly vectors, but the San Francisco Bay’s winters are not necessarily cold enough to provide that protection.
-Instead, you can use these tips to protect your tomato plants, and tomatoes, in general:
+This disease is why tomatoes are generally not grown in tropical and semitropical regions.
+Cold winters tend to kill off the whitefly vectors, but not always.
+You can use these tips to protect your tomato plants:

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.